loda-lang/loda-lang.github.io/index.markdown

 LODA is an open-source project focused on the systematic discovery and analysis of programs and formulas for integer sequences, with a particular emphasis on those catalogued in the [On-Line Encyclopedia of Integer Sequences® (OEIS®)](https://oeis.org/).

 The project integrates a minimalist assembly language and a distributed mining infrastructure.
-Its overarching objective is to reverse engineer efficient algorithms and closed-form expressions for a broad spectrum of non-trivial integer sequences, thereby advancing mathematical knowledge and the automation of program synthesis.
+Its overarching objective is to reverse engineer efficient algorithms and closed-form expressions for a broad spectrum of non-trivial integer sequences.
 The core components of LODA are:

 - **Domain-Specific Language:** A minimalist assembly language and computational model designed for number-theoretic and combinatorial algorithms for integer sequences.
-The language's design prioritizes both human readability and machine interpretability, enabling both manual inspection and automated analysis and optimization.
 - **Distributed Mining Infrastructure:** LODA uses distributed computing, advanced search methods and machine learning to autonomously find new programs and closed-form representations for integer sequences.

 ## Getting Started